Cary Grant: Marriages

 Grant and Cannon separated in August 1967.
+Grant was abusive towards Cannon.

 On March 12, 1968, Grant was involved in a car accident in Queens, New York, en route to JFK Airport, when a truck hit the side of his limousine.
-Grant was hospitalized for 17 days with three broken ribs and bruising.
+He was hospitalized for 17 days with three broken ribs and bruising.
 A female companion, Baroness Gratia von Furstenberg, was also injured in the accident.
-Nine days later, Grant and Cannon divorced.
+Grant and Cannon divorced nine days later.

 Grant had a brief affair with actress Cynthia Bouron in the late 1960s.
-He had been at odds with the Academy of Motion Picture Arts and Sciences since 1958, but he was named as the recipient of an Academy Honorary Award in 1970.
-Grant announced that he would attend the awards ceremony to accept his award, thus ending his 12-year boycott of the ceremony.
-Two days after this announcement, Bouron filed a paternity suit against him and publicly stated that he was the father of her seven-week-old daughter, and she named him as the father on the child's birth certificate.
+He had been at odds with the Academy of Motion Picture Arts and Sciences since 1958, but received an Academy Honorary Award in 1970.
+He announced that he would attend the awards ceremony to accept it, ending his 12-year boycott of the ceremony.
+Two days after his announcement, Bouron filed a paternity suit against him and publicly stated that he was the father of her seven-week-old daughter, and she named him as the father on the child's birth certificate.
 Grant challenged her to a blood test and Bouron failed to provide one, and the court ordered her to remove his name from the certificate.
 Between 1973 and 1977, he dated British photojournalist Maureen Donaldson, followed by the much younger Victoria Morgan.

-On April 11, 1981, Grant married Barbara Harris, a British hotel public relations agent who was 47 years his junior.
-The two had met in 1976 at the Royal Lancaster Hotel in London where Harris was working at the time and Grant was attending a Fabergé conference.
+On April 11, 1981, Grant married Barbara Harris, a British hotel public relations agent 46 years his junior.
+They met in 1976 at the Royal Lancaster Hotel in London, where Harris was working at the time and Grant was attending a Fabergé conference.
 They became friends, but it was not until 1979 that she moved to live with him in California.
 Grant's friends felt that she had a positive impact on him, and Prince Rainier of Monaco remarked that Grant had "never been happier" than he was in his last years with her.